nagan319/recreating-ML-history/Rumelhart.md

 ## Matrix Multiplication - Numpy

-Now that we understand matrix multiplication at a conceptual level, we can see how it can be implemented in Python's Numpy library, which introduces the array object as an efficient representation of matrices.
+Now that we understand matrix multiplication at a conceptual level, we will implement matrix operations in Python's Numpy library using its 'array' object, a computationally efficient means of representing matrices programatically.

-A 3 by 2 matrix can be defined as follows:
+Using Numpy, a 3 by 2 matrix can be defined as follows:

 ```python
 import numpy as np

 A = np.array([[1, 2], [3, 4], [5, 6]])
 ```

-This code block is equivalent to the following matrix:

 ```math
 \begin{bmatrix}